evylang/evy/docs/spec.md

 ## Syntax Grammar

 The Evy syntax grammar is a [WSN] grammar, which is a formal set of rules that define how Evy programs are written.
-The Evy compiler uses the syntax grammar to parse Evy source code, which means that it checks that the code follows the rules of the grammar.
+The Evy interpreter uses the syntax grammar to parse Evy source code, which means that it checks that the code follows the rules of the grammar.